dpi-bfs/movement-permit-validator/readme.md

 * Update library code in the /Typescript/library/, not MovementPermitValidator

-### Working with Typescript/BfsLibrary as Git submodule
+### (Recommended) Working with Typescript/BfsLibrary as Git submodule

 Typescript/BfsLibrary has been added as a Git submodule to MovementPermitValidation.

+Use Git submodules to import a local library into your project app (Master procedure: John\Documents\Sda\Info\Git\KB\Reference\GitAndGithubReference.md).

+#### Setup

+* Create/add your local library as a Git Repo.
+* From your project app add the local library as a Git submodule.
+SmartGit
+  - SmartGit Repositories > [My Project] (Already open) > /src [click]
+  - SmartGit Menu Remote > Submodule > Add ...

+### Workflow

+* Ensure you now have two instances of SmartGit open.
+For your project and the local library.
-* At Typescript/BfsLibrary:
+* Local library:
   - Work on code.
-  - In your Git client for Typescript/BfsLibrary make a commit

-* MovementPermitValidator SmartGit.
+  - Commit locally
+* Project.
+Pull local library changes into Project.
-  - MovementPermitValidator/src/BfsLibrary > Right Click > [Pull ...] > [Pull]
+  - > Repositories > [My Project] > src > [My Git Submodule] (E.g. BfsLibrary) > Right click > [Pull ...]
-  - MovementPermitValidator/ observe that among the changes is "BfsLibrary" Modified
-  - [Commit]
+  - > Repositories > [My Project] Click
+    + Observe your Submodule will be marked as modified; and your project library will have been updated.
+    + Commit the change
+  - Ensure your project references the library as a subfolder in your project.
+E.g.

+        import * as HttpWrapper from './BfsLibrary/httpWrapper.js'

+    ... rather than, say, as a symbolic link  `npm link @dpibfs/httpWrapper` (using, from your library, `npm link`)

+        import * as HttpWrapper from '@dpibfs/httpWrapper'

 ### Developer Key/Deployment Keys